sg-wireless/sg-sdk/src/comps/lora/docs/lora-wan.md

 ### RX listening

-RX listening means that the device will send a dummy UL message in case no pending TX message is pending, so that the server will plan an RX window for this device and hence the device can receive any pending DL message
+RX listening means that the device will send a dummy UL message in case no pending TX message is pending, so that the server will plan an RX window for this device and hence the device can receive any pending DL message.

 the default behaviour is that the RX listening is _**disabled**_